TheUniquePaulSmith/ps-json-sort/README.md

 ## Disclaimer / Issues
 While I have not seen any issues with sorting JSON, I'd still validate that the sort does not affect the data integrity of the original JSON document
+If you a discover an issue please add to issues list